Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/README.md

 In this context see also Haitz (1899), Schnieper (1950) or Green (2003); for a (full) raw transcripton of the ENHG text see https://de.wikisource.org/wiki/Kategorie:Schedelsche_Weltchronik.

-For the interpretation of Latin abbreviations see e.g. Martin (1910), Lindsay (1915) or Cappelli (1928).
+On the interpretation of Latin abbreviations see e.g. Martin (1910), Lindsay (1915) or Cappelli (1928).

 ## References